Kamatoro64/kamatoro64/README.md

 Currently Researching
 - Infrastructure as code
-- GitHub Actions for backend application
+- GitHub Actions vs Travis CI for CI/CD

 Current Task
 - Dockerize the Node.js app so that the automated test starts can be done in a single step.
 Currently only PostgreSQL database is dynamically created and discarded for each cycle